seankolczynski/Snarl/Planning/adversary-strategies.md

 Zombies:

 Zombies are pretty basic.
-If a player is within sight range, the zombie will move towards it.
+If a player is within sight range which 3, the zombie will move towards it.
 Otherwise, the zombie will move in a random cardinal direction, unless that direction is a door or is occupied by an adversary

 Ghosts: